IS PROJECT MANAGEMENT IMPORTANT IN SOFTWARE DEVELOPMENT?

 The next major movement and change of perspective on software development management was a year 1986, when Scrum was presented by Hirotaka Takeuchi and Ikujiro Nonaka in the Harvard Business Review titled “The New Product Development Game.”
 Scrum is an agile project management framework.
 Its main objective is to respond rapidly, efficiently, and effectively to change.
 I guess you’re wondering what “agile” means.
 Keep reading.

 In 2001, a group of 17 IT specialists drafted the Agile Manifesto.
 According to this, the process of software development is divided into small parts, called “sprints”.
 At the end of every phase, everything is tested and consulted upon with a client’s representative.
 It is the perfect moment for a client’s feedback concerning possible changes and improvements.
 In the agile approach, programmers focus on building an excellent working software, not just a product adjusted to specifications.
-We have already written more about the history of agile development.

 Another important moment was in 2008, when SaaS-based apps became very common in project management.
 Basically, this model enables you to manage projects virtually, in a cloud environment, without a need for meeting in person.
 It means you can access important information from any location or device.
 SaaS-based apps deliver a comprehensive toolbox for managing projects from the beginning to the end, for example: it tracks bugs and budget, monitors changes, enables communication by live chat and online conferences and manages tasks and resources.